35K

 Booking and Payment Policy

-• 100% refund if canceled due to bad weather.
+• Full refund if the flight is canceled due to bad weather

 Why Choose Our Everest Base Camp Helicopter Tour?